Summary EMC Directive 2014/30/EU

 The essential requirements have to be met for both types of equipment.
 In addition there are specific essential requirements for fixed installations

 - Equipment shall be so designed and manufactured, having regard to the state of the art, to ensure that:

-- a) the electromagnetic disturbance generated does not exceed the level above which radio and telecommunications equipment or other equipment cannot operate as intended;
+- The electromagnetic disturbance generated does not exceed the level above which radio and telecommunications equipment or other equipment cannot operate as intended;

-- b) it has a level of immunity to the electromagnetic disturbance to be expected in its intended use which allows it to operate without unacceptable degradation of its intended use.
+- It has a level of immunity to the electromagnetic disturbance to be expected in its intended use which allows it to operate without unacceptable degradation of its intended use.

 The specific requirements for fixed installations are: